Nitrogen has an atomic number 7 with an electronic configuration of 1s² 2s² 2p³. This means those 7 electrons are across these three orbitals.

 Ammonia (NH3)

-- Three sp3 orbitals are used up in forming bonds.
+- Three sp3 orbitals are used to form bonds.

 - Each bonded sp3 orbital overlaps with the s orbital of the hydrogen atom, thus forming an N-H bond.